DoctorLogicProduct/dltest/landing-pages/6-reasons-why-google-ads-is-important-for-your-medical-practice.md

   img_alignment: Left
   class: ''
   headline: Why Is SEO Important
-  text: We'll discuss how technology has changed over the years and why that matters
+  text: Technology has dramatically changed over the years.
+We'll discuss why that
-    in today's digital world, specifically from an SEO perspective.
-We'll also discuss how you can reach your audience at the right time and place online.
+    matters in today's digital world, specifically from an SEO perspective, and show you how you can use technology to reach your audience at the right time and place online.
   btn: []
   wistia-link: []
   img: ''